fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 This step is much more complicated (and required) in compiled languages where the code needs to be compiled into an executable.

-In [part 7](/en/part7/webpack) we had a look on [webpack](https://webpack.js.org/) that is the current defacto tool for building a product version of a React or any other frontend JavaScript or TypeScript codebase.
+In [part 7](/en/part7/webpack) we had a look at [webpack](https://webpack.js.org/) that is the current defacto tool for building a production version of a React or any other frontend JavaScript or TypeScript codebase.

 #### Deploy

-Deployment refers to putting the software where it needs to be for the end user to use it.
+Deployment refers to putting the software where it needs to be for the end-user to use it.
 In the case of libraries, this may simply mean pushing an npm package to a package archive (such as npmjs.com) where other users can find it and include it in their software.

 Deploying a service (such as a web app) can vary in complexity.
 In [part 3](/en/part3/deploying_app_to_internet) our deployment workflow involved running some scripts manually.
-In this part we'll cover a simple automated deployment to the web based hosting service Heroku.
+In this part, we'll cover a simple automated deployment to the web-based hosting service Heroku.

 Deployments can be significantly more complex, especially if we add requirements such as "the software must be available at all times during the deployment" (zero downtime deployments) or if we have to take things like database migrations into account.
 We won't cover complex deployments like those in this part but it's important to know that they exist.

 ### What is CI?

-The strict definition of CI (Continuous Integration) and the way the term is used in industry are quite different.
+The strict definition of CI (Continuous Integration) and the way the term is used in the industry are quite different.

-Strictly speaking, CI refers to <a href='https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment'>merging developer changes to a main branch</a> often, wikipedia even helpfully suggests: "several times a day".
+Strictly speaking, CI refers to <a href='https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment'>merging developer changes to the main branch</a> often, Wikipedia even helpfully suggests: "several times a day".
 This is usually true but when we refer to CI in industry, we're usually talking about what happens after the actual merge happens.

 We'd likely want to do some of these steps:
  - Lint: to keep our code clean and maintainable